Phuket is blessed with long, sandy beaches each one perfect for a relaxing honeymoon or romantic getaway.

 Surin Beach offers a pristine golden-sand beach that is perfect for swimming, snorkelling and kayaking during the high season from November to April.

-Some good snorkeling can be found among the rocks at the north and south ends of the beach; equipment can be rented on the beach.
+Good snorkeling can be found among the rocks at the north and south ends of the beach; equipment can be rented on the beach.

 Read more about Surin Beach and find beach hotels…